whblondeau/gyre/finding_flotsam.md

 Rahifa smiled, and lifted her face to kiss Eastwind again, and looked again out at the breaks of Flotsam.
 Her eyes were bright and clear.
 “Why, there it is!” she cried.
 And Rahifa Ruan never spoke again.

-“Hoist one for me in Makarita, beautiful…” Eastwind Shen whispered, choking.
+“Hoist one for me in the famous seaport, beautiful,” Eastwind Shen whispered, choking.
 The rigging cat mewed and purred and tried to warm her girl, but even her great heart could not bring Rahifa back.
 And Lasirenn’s blazing hair unfurled redgold overhead, in a deep blue sky that spoke of storms to come, next day, or the day after.